Plus what to eat in Budapest and cheaper activities to do in Hungary’s capital

 Note: The market is closed on Sundays and national holidays.

-Other Things to Do in Budapest on the Budget
+Other Fun & Cheap Things to do in Budapest

 This is the most famous meal to try in Budapest.
 This beef soup is made with paprika, onions, green peppers and tomatoes.
 Some of the venues even add potatoes or noodles to the soup.
-The best places to try one, according to our local guide, is at Kek Rosza Restaurant.
+The best place to eat goulash in Budapest is at Kek Rosza Restaurant.

 Chimney cake or Kürtőskalács in Hungarian is one of the most popular desserts you need to try here.
 Made from the sweet dough rolled onto a wooden roller and grilled over the hot coals, the cake is a perfect snack while enjoying your walks in the streets of Budapest.
 On your request, those cakes can be dipped or topped with walnuts, chocolate, vanilla, or cinnamon to name a few.